 One of the most exciting parts of doing research at Xero is getting the chance to interact with users all over the world.
 Even though I work in the US, I collaborate with designers and researchers in Australia and New Zealand, and delve into the perspectives of users internationally.

-In a recent coffee-fuelled session at 7am, I was having microphone difficulties while my participant (in a happy hour time zone) joked that technology can make things possible and unravel them, often simultaneously.
+In a recent coffee-fueled session at 7 am, I was having microphone difficulties while my participant (in a happy-hour time zone) joked that technology can make things possible and unravel them, often simultaneously.
 It sums up what I’ve learned about global research: you need to be flexible and open-minded, with a healthy sense of humour.

 With that in mind, I thought I’d share a few things I’ve learned doing research across multiple countries and regions.